yadavvishal/Java_Assignment/README.md

-1- Clone the project from the Github.
+1- Clone the project from the Github- https://github.com/yadavvishal/Java_Assignment

 2- Open the project in Spring Tool Suite or Eclipse.